 How important is diet in the prevention of heart disease?
 And what exactly should you eat for a healthy heart?
 Cardiologists have long emphasized the importance of avoiding cholesterol and saturated fat in the diet.
-The idea is that this approach to eating would lower blood lipids and prevent plaque building up in arteries.
-However, this diet-heart hypothesis has been questioned.
-Saturated fat may not be the only thing that matters in your diet (BMJ Evidence-Based Medicine, online May 29, 2019).
+A recent study underscores the hazards of fried foods specifically.

 Choose Anti-Inflammatory Foods to Eat for a Healthy Heart:

-A new study in the Journal of the American College of Cardiology reports that inflammatory foods that are high in refined carbohydrates, sugary drinks and processed meats boost the risk of strokes and heart disease (Journal of the American College of Cardiology, Nov.
+An earlier study in the Journal of the American College of Cardiology found that inflammatory foods high in refined carbohydrates, sugary drinks and processed meats also boost the risk of strokes and heart disease (Journal of the American College of Cardiology, Nov.
 10, 2020).
 The investigators analyzed data from three long-running cohort studies of health care providers.
-These are the Nurses Health Study, the Nurses Health Study II and the Health Professionals Follow-up Study, with more than 200,000 well-educated volunteers.
+These are the Nurses’ Health Study, the Nurses’ Health Study II and the Health Professionals Follow-up Study, with more than 200,000 well-educated volunteers.
 Over the years, these women and men completed questionnaires on their activities and diets at regular intervals.

 As a result, the researchers had more than 5 million person-years of information.
 During that time, 15,837 of the participants suffered a heart problem or a stroke.
 The scientists had found that certain eating patterns increase circulating markers of inflammation, such as interleukin-6 and C-reactive protein.
 People who consumed lots of highly processed foods and sugary beverages had higher levels of these compounds in their bloodstreams.
 In addition, those who ate such foods most frequently were about 38 percent more likely to experience a cardiovascular complication compared to those whose diets rarely included them.